Coast Guard College Education Programs

 There are many ways to serve in the military, one way to do so is through the Coast Guard.
-And through Coast Guard Education programs there are many different opportunities to grow in your career in the Coast Guard, or even to get started on a civilian career.
+And through USCG Education programs there are many different opportunities to grow in your career in the Coast Guard, or to get a jump-start on a civilian career.

 College Student Pre-Commissioning Initiative (CSPI)

 This program is for motivated people who can demonstrate a high caliber of academic and leadership excellence and those who would like to serve in the coast guard.